Adrianh-14/Adrianh-14/README.md

 ---

-> _“Codea como si el que va a mantener tu código fuera un psicópata… que sabe dónde vives”_
-> _"Code as if the next developer is a psychopath who knows where you live"_
+> _“Code as if the next developer is a psychopath who knows where you live.”_